w3c/wai-curricula/content/designer/visual-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Students design different layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
 Assess how students consider text resizing, line height, and spacing between paragraphs, words, and letters.
+* Practical &mdash; Students design an interface that adapts to portrait and landscape modes.
+Assess how students understand the need for interfaces to adapt to both portrait and landscape modes.

 {% include excol.html type="end" %}